The First Aid Dummy: The Day a Childhood Trigger Revealed My Hidden Trauma

-One cloudy day, I went to the village carnival with two school friends and I encountered my suffocated three-year-old self in the form of a first aid dummy in a tent.
+One cloudy day, I went to the village carnival with two school friends and I encountered my unconscious three-year-old self in the form of a first aid dummy in a tent.

 All I can say is that the sight of that ashen, bald thing lying there ruined my day.
 Strong feelings of sex, possession and death swept over me but such words were not at my disposal at the time.
 The sight of that doll simply unnerved me.